GHOSH2341/cryptex-master/README.md

 ## Run Locally

-To run Cryptex locally, run this command on your git bash:
+To run Cryptex locally, run this command on your git bash

 ### Linux and macOS